 He looked at the body on the ground.
 “Could you come down with a mop?
 It seems we didn’t drain enough fluids out of this one, and he’s made quite a mess.”
 He sighed again.

 He hung up and put the phone back in his pocket.
-Grunting, he grabbed hold of the young boy’s body from behind, wrapping two arms around the lifeless chest and dragged him backwards through the door and towards the research facility’s incinerator.
+Grunting, he grabbed hold of the young boy’s body from behind, wrapping two arms around the lifeless chest and dragged him back through the door and towards the research facility’s incinerator.
 He’d have to remember to come in later and put everything back as it was for the next boy.

-He hated when he lost them like this, but they were only clones.
+He hated it when he lost them like this, but they were only clones.
 They weren’t important to the rest of the world.
 They were just tools for science.